Parrot Essentials Blog

 Green Winged Macaw Profile & Care Guide by Parrot Essentials - Natural Habitat

-Also known as the red-and-green macaw, the green-winged macaw (Ara chloropterus) is a colourful parrot species naturally found in South America.
+Also known as the red-and-green macaw, the Green-Winged Macaw (Ara chloropterus) is a colourful parrot species naturally found in South America.
 The largest of its genus, Ara, it can be told apart from the similar scarlet macaw by its partially green wings and its reddish-tinged eye patches.

 This macaw can be found in the wild from as far north as northern Colombia to as far south as Paraguay.
 Here, it inhabits different habitats based on the locality.
 The species likes terra firme rainforests (which don’t flood seasonally) but also occurs in drier woodland and savannahs.
 It appears that as long as there are large trees present for nesting, this macaw can thrive.